Caching on Project Shield

 With this setting, Project Shield will never cache your website and will send all requests and traffic direct to your website server.

-If you have a need to turn off caching without using cache-control headers, reach out directly to the Project Shield team through this contact form.
+If you have questions on caching, reach out directly to the Project Shield team through this contact form.